 The grade will be posted in Quercus within two weeks of the test.
-TA will have an office hour for viewing marked tests on the week that the grade has been posted.
-Any questions about the grading should be asked by sending an email via Quercus within one week from TA's office hour.
+TA will have an office hour to view marked tests on the week the grade has been posted.
+Any questions about the grading should be asked by sending an email via Quercus within two weeks of receiving the grade.
 In the email, please explain your concerns logically.
 If your concern sounds reasonable, I will schedule an individual meeting to re-evaluate your mark.
 Please note that the re-evaluation potentially lowers your mark.